md4abrar/Linux/README.md

 8. Services
 9. Copying files to and from servers
 10. Exit codes and redirection
-11. Inode numbers
+11. Networking commands
-12. Networking commands
+12. Mysql